beelzebielsk/sp17-paradigms-project/EOPL-notes.md

 	link) and the value given to this link, which was 14.
 The sum is 1 + 14 = 15.
 - Return 15.

+Are environments bound to continuations?
+Probably, because the conntinuation is built during a call to value-of, which has an environment as a parameter, and thus must grab that environment as it's own lexically bound environment.

+# First Attempt at Building a CPS Interpreter

+We don't want the meaning function to build up control contexts.
+So, for one, we might not be tagging data like functions anymore.
+The knowledge of what to do with the function will likely be encoded in the continuation, rather than figured out later once all of the expressions have been evaluated, then passed to some application function.

+I don't have the "cases" function, so the agreement that I will honor
+is:

+- The meaning function will not open up new frames for meanings, though new frames may open up as a result of finding the right function to handle the current expression.
+Either way, the number of frames that will ever open up ought to be finite: the longest path through the `expression-to-action` function to a resulting action function.
+- No action function should open up a new frame, except as a result of looking up variable names.
+In this case, the number of frames that shall be opened up will be finite: no longer than the number of ribs in the rib-cage environment.

+Since the meaning and action functions use a bounded amount of frames, they should be *iterative*.